-Do not apply vis the Campo platform unless asked to do so by the MAOT office.
+If you are an international applicant: do not apply vis the Campo platform unless asked to do so by the MAOT office.
 The first application must always done by e-mail to MAOT.
-Applying via the Campo platform does not improve your chances of being be admitted.
+Applying via the Campo platform simultaneosly does not improve your chances of being be admitted.

 MAOT is part of the Max Planck School of Photonics (MPSP).
 Students who join the MPSP with a bachelor’s degree take the MAOT or another master’s course (in Jena or Karlsruhe) during the MPSP qualification phase.
 The MAOT office is involved in the evaluation process for applications to MPSP.
 Admission to MPSP will also lead to admission to the MAOT programme.

 You can, however, also apply directly to MAOT.
 The application requirements are similar but not exactly the same.

 - If you feel you meet the requirments for the MPSP school we recommend applying there as admission to MPSP includes a scholarship that MAOT cannot provide.
 You can name MAOT as your preferred master’s course for the MPSP qualification phase.
 This does not, however, guarantee you a place on the MAOT programme if you are admitted.

 - If you are rejected by MPSP you can still apply to MAOT.
 You will not be automatically rejected but your application will be evaluated as any other application with the same chances for admission.
 Please note that you still have to follow the MAOT application procedures.
 Your MPSP application cannot be simply forwarded.

 - If you do not feel you meet the requirements for MPSP at this time you can still apply for a place on the MAOT programme.
 You can still apply to MPSP after graduation from MAOT provided that you graduate with very good results.

 Yes, this is possible.
 Many applicants are still in the fifth semester of their bachelor’s course at the time of their application.
 They can apply with the latest transcript of records which shows all courses they have completed and grades achieved.